hostar/python-inlay-putter/README.md

+# Depreceated, please use this instead: https://github.com/WhiteMemory99/Intellij-Python-Inlay-Params

-# Python Parameter Inlay Putter
+## Python Parameter Inlay Putter

 This plugin will add inlay hints to the function calls in Python.
 Compatible with PyCharm IDE.